TechnologyClassroom/nvidia/README.md

 - Boot into your GNU/Linux distro with runlevel 2 or 3.
 - Login as root.
 - ```bash nvidia39025gpu.sh```
+- Read the output of the script and look for errors.  ```nvidia-smi``` should run at the end and display all of the NVIDIA cards present.
 - ```reboot```
 - After rebooting, run ```nvidia-smi``` again to ensure the install succeeded.